 Athora Ireland applies the volatility adjustment in calculation of the Best Estimate Liabilities and Recoverables from reinsurance.
+The impact of the removal of the volatility adjustment on the solvency ratio of the Company as at 31 December 2023 was -7%.
 The Company does not apply the matching adjustment, transitional risk-free interest rate term structures or the transitional deduction.